astropy/astropy-APEs/APE_specutils.rst

 The packages will be developed separately but are connected by a common interface object: `Spectrum1D`.
 This object will be in a common package - for the near-term, the common package will be `specutils`, but once the interface has stabilized, these interface classes may be moved to the `astropy` core package.
 Packages should use this common `Spectrum1D` object (described in more detail below) for representing spectra, although they are welcome to sub-class it to add package-specific functionality.
 Also note that, in the future, more interface objects might be called for - e.g. `Spectrum2D` or `SpectralCube` or similar.
 In previous discussions at Astropy coordination meetings, there has also been suggestions to eventually create domain-specific subclasses like `RadioSpectrum1D` or `XRaySpectrum1D` (with e.g. different default units appropriate for that field).
 The intent is for `Spectrum1D` to provide a starting point for such efforts, which will then develop in a similar manner as they are called for by the community.

 The foundational tier of packages will consist of three packages:

-* `[specutils](https://github.com/astropy/specutils)`.
+* `specutils <https://github.com/astropy/specutils)>`_.
 This will provide the basic interface classes, as well as *basic* analysis of spectroscopic data.
 “Basic” here simply means highly standard pieces like measuring equivalent widths, fluxes, Gaussian/Lorentzian/Voigt fitting, RV corrections, etc.
 * `specreduce`.
 This will provide a standard toolbox for reducing spectra, roughly akin to the IRAF “specred” functionality.
 Note that this should *not* contain any instrument-specific code.
 Observatories or instruments are encouraged to use and contribute back functionality to `specreduce`, but should provide local functionality in their own dedicated packages or guides.
 This, ideally, would provide the codes to quickly be able to build specific instrument pipelines.
 * `specviz`.
 This will provide 1D spectrum visualization capabilities, but is scoped to be focused primarily on that, and not arbitrarily complex spectrum visualization (e.g. data cubes).
 Note that, unlike the above two, this package should *not* be considered a toolbox that other tools should be derived from.
 While other packages are welcome to use it, it is meant to provide a critical piece of functionality, while acknowledging that visualization, GUI code, and even personal taste are variable enough that there is room for a few other visualization packages in the ecosystem.